Chris Cadden: International career

 In August 2016, Cadden was named in the Scotland under-21 squad for the first time ahead of the European Under-21 Championship qualifiers against Macedonia and Ukraine, receiving the call having initially been left out the squad.
 He made his debut against Ukraine on 6 September 2016.

 On 17 May 2018, Cadden was called up to the Scotland squad for the first time ahead of their friendlies against Peru and Mexico; he made his full Scotland debut on 29 May, in a 2–0 defeat to Peru.

 Personal life

-His twin brother, Nicky, is also a professional footballer playing for Barnsley FC in the EFL League One.
+His twin brother, Nicky, is also a professional footballer; he too plays for Hibernian after moving from Barnsley in 2024.
 The brothers attended Our Lady's High School, Motherwell, one year group ahead of fellow footballer Kieran Tierney.
 Their father Steve also won a lower division title with Albion Rovers and appeared in a Youth Cup final for Motherwell.